-Since there are so many alumni interested in responding to a changing climate, YES program is excited to offer a webinar on May 14 at 9am EDT, with guest speakers from around the world that can share their expertise on how to make environmental projects more sustainable.
-This webinar will encourage alumni to maximize the impact of their projects and make them long-lasting.
+Since there are so many alumni interested in responding to a changing climate, YES program offered a webinar on May 14, with guest speakers from around the world that shared their expertise on how to make environmental projects more sustainable.
+This webinar encouraged alumni to maximize the impact of their projects and make them long-lasting.
 If you are passionate about the environment and are wondering how you can do more to conserve and preserve the environment, then this webinar is for you!

-At this webinar, you will learn how to evolve your project to leave a larger positive impact on the environment and your community.
-You will learn how to develop a sustainable and long-lasting project.
-You will gain the tools to think of creative projects that fit your interests and community needs.
-Guest speakers will share their expertise on being community leaders, carrying out sustainable environmental projects and how to be more than a one-time volunteer.
+At this webinar, attendees learned how to evolve their projects to leave a larger positive impact on the environment and their communities.
+They also learned how to develop a sustainable and long-lasting project.
+Participants gained the tools to think of creative projects that fit their interests and community needs.
+Guest speakers shared their expertise on being community leaders, carrying out sustainable environmental projects and how to be more than a one-time volunteer.

 Meet our guest speakers: